The Fourth Alabama Painting by Don Troiani

 Note: The Mountain Guards (47), the Southern Guards (68), the Augusta Greys (50), and the Union Greys (41), arrived at Mount Crawford, Rockingham County, Virginia, on 19 April, 1861 (See the 5th Virginia Infantry).

-Howard & Baltimore Counties, Maryland, Company M/K (2nd), 21-24 April, 1861: The Howard Dragoons (35), Maryland Militia, under the command of Captain G R Gaither, Jr., arrived at Baltimore City, Maryland, in the afternoon on 21 April, 1861, and was ordered to C Carroll's Doughoregan Manor, five miles west of Ellicott's Mills, Howard County, Maryland, in the morning on 24 April, 1861.
+Howard & Baltimore Counties, Maryland, Company M/K (2nd), 21-24 April, 1861: The Howard Dragoons (35), Maryland Militia, under the command of Captain G R Gaither, Jr., arrived at Baltimore City, Maryland, in the afternoon on 21 April, 1861, and was ordered to C Carroll's Doughoregan Manor, five miles west of Ellicott's Mills, Baltimore County, Maryland, in the morning on 24 April, 1861.

 Note: The Howard Dragoons was stationed at Miller's Hotel, on Paca Street, Baltimore City, Maryland, in the evening on 21 April, 1861, and was ordered to Jessup's Cut, on the Washington Branch, Baltimore & Ohio Railroad, three miles north of Annapolis Junction, Howard Couty, Maryland, on 26 April, 1861.